 Stephanie Dickinson was raised on an Iowa farm and now lives in New York City.
 She graduated with an MFA from the University of Oregon.
 Her work appears in Hotel Amerika, Mudfish, Weber Studies, Fjords, Water-Stone Review, Gargoyle, and Rhino, among others.
 Heat: An interview with Jean Seberg is available from New Michigan Press.
 Her novel Half Girl and novella Lust Series are published by Spuyten Duyvil, as is Love Highway, based on the 2006 Jennifer Moore murder.
 Her work has received multiple distinguished story citations in the Pushcart Anthology, Best American Short Stories, and Best American Mysteries.

-Other links to Dickinson's work: Eastern Iowa Review:"Emily Overhears a Mourner," "Emily and the Spring Cleaning," Emily and the Mother-in-Law."
+Dickinson won the Flash Story First Prize in our 2017 Bacopa Literary Review.
+Other links to her work: Eastern Iowa Review:"Emily Overhears a Mourner," "Emily and the Spring Cleaning," Emily and the Mother-in-Law."
 Kestrel: "Emily and the Whooping Cough," "Emily and the Norsemen," "Emily and the Missionary," Emily and the Blizzard."
 Verse Daily: "Emily and the Bobcat."
 Penduline Press Interview with Stephanie Dickinson; Gravel: "Chicago Insomnia."